cincauhangus/node-telegram-bot/README.md

 # node-telegram-bot
-A event driven plugin based NodeJS Telegram Bot.
+An event driven plugin based NodeJS Telegram Bot.

 ## Quick Start
-To start, set up a bot from <a href="http://telegram.me/botfather">@BotFather</a> and store the key in an environment variable `$TELEGRAM_TOKEN` or alternatively edit the key in app.js.
-Then run `node app.js` or alternatively `nodemon`.
+To start, set up a bot from <a href="http://telegram.me/botfather">@BotFather</a> and store the key in an environment variable `$TELEGRAM_TOKEN` or alternatively edit the key in `app.js`.
+Then run `node app.js` or alternatively `nodemon` to begin.

-Make sure you get the npm packages first via `npm install`.
+Make sure you get the npm packages first via `npm install`!

 ## Advanced Configuration
 node-telegram-bot utilizes <a href="https://github.com/mast/telegram-bot-api">telegram-bot-api</a> by mast, therefore expects the same parameters to the bot.
 You can change the default parameters in `app.js`.